Focus on Afghanistan, not Pakistan, army chief tells U.S.

 The Pakistani Taliban, who have ties to al Qaeda and Afghan Taliban factions, are blamed for many of the suicide bombings across unstable, nuclear-armed Pakistan.

 On Tuesday, Pakistan's interior minister said the government would only hold peace talks with insurgents if they laid down their weapons first.
-Both sides earlier signaled a willingness to consider negotiations.
+Both sides earlier signalled a willingness to consider negotiations.

 (Editing by Michael Georgy and Paul Tait)